 Minor if: This is an isolated incident and alternate controls were implemented (e.g., component was in a locked vital area and had a locked cover protecting the device from being reconfigured) even though the alternate control evaluation was not performed and documented in the cybersecurity control assessment.
 However, the licensee was able to provide an evaluation that demonstrated that alternate controls/countermeasures mitigate the consequences of the threat/attack vectors.

 MTM if: The PD adversely affected the security cornerstone objective because alternate controls were not implemented to protect this device.
 While the device was located in a vital area, the device could be reconfigured, or alternate controls were implemented to protect this device, but the licensee was not able to provide an evaluation demonstrating that the alternate controls/countermeasures mitigate the consequences of the threat/attack vector(s) (mitigated the consequences of an attack the control was designed to protect).

+Example 11.d NEI 08-09, Appendix E, Section 10.3 – Baseline Configuration

+The inspector performed a review of the cybersecurity control assessment for a CDA.
+The licensee failed to implement the cybersecurity control E10.3 “Baseline Configuration” which requires licensees to document and maintain an up-to-date, complete, accurate, and readily-available baseline for each CDA.
+When the inspector asked for the running configuration of software on the CDA, a discrepancy between the documented baseline configuration and the running configuration was identified.

+The PD: Failure to implement baseline configurations of digital devices within the scope of 10 CFR 73.54 as required by regulatory requirements or self-imposed standard.

+Minor if: This is an isolated incident and the discrepancy between the baseline and running configuration was an incorrect parameter – such as a version number - related to software that did not impact the effectiveness of other security measures (e.g., vulnerability management).
+Missing attributes did not introduce a new vulnerability or an unmitigated vulnerability.

+MTM if: The baseline configuration did not list software identified in the running configuration, the gap was not an isolated incident, or an incorrect version impacted the effectiveness of other security measures.